Aligned-Design/aligned_postd_1125/README.md

 pnpm install

 # Set up environment variables
+# Note: .env.example template is in docs/ENVIRONMENT_VARIABLES.md
+# Copy the template from that file to create .env.example, then:
 cp .env.example .env
 # Edit .env with your credentials (see Environment Variables below)